-Article 3.10 - Content of the curriculum: Energy and Climate Law
+Article 3.11 - Content of the curriculum: Energy and Climate Law

-- The degree programmeEnergy and Climate Law comprises the following compulsory theoretical course units with their study loads: - a.
+- 1. The degree programme Energy and Climate Law comprises the following compulsory theoretical course units with their study loads: - a.
 Climate Law, 6 ECTS; - b.
 Economics of Regulation, 6 ECTS; - c.
 Energy Investment and Trade Law, 6 ECTS; - d.
 Energy Market Law, 6 ECTS; - e.
 Energy Law and Policy, 6 ECTS; - f.
 Energy Contracting, 6 ECTS. - 2.
 In addition, the degree programme comprises the following compulsory course units with their study loads: - a.
 Seminar International Environmental Law, 6 ECTS; - b.
-Master's thesis in the field of energy law and/or climate law, 18 ECTS. - 3.
-The Double Degree programme Energy and Climate Law with George Washington University consists of the courses arranged for in Article 3.10.1 and 3.10.2, of which the courses Energy Investment and Trade Law and Energy Contracting may be replaced by a limited list of courses offered by George Washington Law School.

-4. In situations of force majeure in which it is not reasonably possible to provide the education and examinations in the manner stated in Ocasys, it is possible to temporarily switch to a different education and assessment form.
+Master's thesis in the field of energy law and/or climate law, 18 ECTS. - 2.
+The Double Degree programme Energy and Climate Law with George Washington University consists of the courses arranged for in Article 3.11.1 and 3.11.2, of which the courses Energy Investment and Trade Law and Energy Contracting may be replaced by a limited list of courses offered by George Washington Law School. - 3.
+Ocasys sets out the content and teaching methods of the compulsory course units of the various degree programmes in more detail, including the prior knowledge that students must or should preferably have in order to successfully undertake the course unit in question. - 4.
+Any activities that contravene the provisions in Article 3.11.3, including participation in course units and examinations, will be considered not to have taken place. - 5.
+In situations of force majeure in which it is not reasonably possible to provide the education and examinations in the manner stated in Ocasys, it is possible to temporarily switch to a different education and assessment form.
 This is subject to the condition that the learning outcomes set are also achieved after the change in form upon completion of the programme, which is at the discretion of the Board of Examiners.

-Article 3.11 - Content of the curriculum: European Economic Law
+Article 3.12 - Content of the curriculum: European Law in a Global Context

-- 1. The degree programme European Economic Law comprises the following compulsory theoretical course units with their study loads: - a.
+- 1. The degree programme European Law in a Global Context comprises the following compulsory theoretical course units with their study loads: - a.
 Competition Law, Market Regulation and External Effects, 6 ECTS; - b.
 European Constitutional and Institutional Law, 6 ECTS; - c.
 EU External Relations Law, 6 ECTS; - d.
 Internal Market Law and External Effects, 6 ECTS; - e.
-EU Environmental Law in a Global Context, 6 ECTS. - In addition, the degree programme comprises the following compulsory course units with their study loads: - a.
-Seminar Interactions between Legal Systems: Global.
-European, Domestic, 6 ECTS; - b.
+EU Environmental Law in a Global Context, 6 ECTS.

+- 2. In addition, the degree programme comprises the following compulsory course units with their study loads: - a.
+Seminar Interactions between Legal Systems: Global, European, Domestic, 6 ECTS; - b.
 1 course unit to be chosen from the following list of optional compulsory course units, at least 6 ECTS: - European Human Rights Law, 6 ECTS; - The Law & Economics of European Integration in a Global Context, 6 ECTS. - c.
 Master's thesis in the field of European law, 18 ECTS. - 3.
+Ocasys sets out the content and teaching methods of the compulsory course units of the various degree programmes in more detail, including the prior knowledge that students must or should preferably have in order to successfully undertake the course unit in question. - 4.
+Any activities that contravene the provisions in Article 3.12.3, including participation in course units and examinations, will be considered not to have taken place. - 5.
 In situations of force majeure in which it is not reasonably possible to provide the education and examinations in the manner stated in Ocasys, it is possible to temporarily switch to a different education and assessment form.
 This is subject to the condition that the learning outcomes set are also achieved after the change in form upon completion of the programme, which is at the discretion of the Board of Examiners.